Waterways of Cheshire and North Wales

 Day 1 Travel to North Wales with a recommended stop in the Potteries.

 Day 2 Begin the day in charming Chester with a tranquil, 30 minute cruise on the River Dee including commentary.
 The remainder of the morning is at leisure to explore the pretty medieval streets and city walls.
-After lunch, travel north to the Wirral Peninsula for a guided tour of the award winning Ness Botanic Gardens.
-Founded in 1898 by Arthur Kilpin Bulley, a cotton merchant with a passion for gardens and plant collecting, the site covers some 64 acres and houses a large collection of plants originating from as far away as China, the Himalayas and Tibet.
+After lunch, travel north to the Wirral Peninsula for a guided tour of the award winning Ness Botanic Gardens, founded in 1898 by Arthur Kilpin Bulley, a cotton merchant with a passion for gardens and plant collecting.
+The guided tour on this day is STA, as guides are volunteers and cannot always be confirmed.

 Day 3 Venture south this morning for a canal cruise through the beautiful Vale of Llangollen and across the Pontcysllte Aqueduct, or 'Stream in the Sky', on a brightly coloured narrowboat.
 An interesting commentary gives visitors an insight into the history of the area and other canals in the UK.
 Spend time in Llangollen itself, before travelling over the spectacular Horseshoe Pass to the small market town of Ruthin, before returning to the hotel.